hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 * A skin is optional, but very desirable.
 * Humans like anthropomorphic robots because they are more "fun".
 * Having a clear skin so people can see inside is very desirable.
-  * Being able to print a paper inside to put inside the clear skin to "cloth" the robot would be cool.
-This is strictly optional.
+  * Being able to print a paper skin would be neath.

 ### Non-requirements:

 The explicit non-requirements are:

 * This platform is not expected to be operated over uneven floors.
-  Going over door strips is *NOT* required.
+  Even going over door strips is *NOT* required.g

 ## Decisions Made so far: